mrtazz/statsd-amqp-backend/README.md

 ## AMQP

-When using `amqpMessageFormat: 'json'`, at flush time the entire metrics payload will be sent to the `amqpDefaultExchange` using the routing key `json_payload`, with contentType `application/json`.
+When using `messageFormat: 'json'`, at flush time the entire metrics payload will be sent to the `defaultExchange` using the routing key `json_payload`, with contentType `application/json`.
 Example: